Free Estimates!

 Tips for Choosing Gray Paint

-We’ve seen clients get really overwhelmed trying to pick a gray.
-This is typically caused by the struggle to find a gray without an undertone, but trust us, that is not what you want.
+We’ve seen clients get overwhelmed trying to pick a gray.
+This is typically caused by the struggle to find a gray without an undertone but trust us, that is not what you want.
 Most paints are composed of red, green, yellow, and blue pigments and to get a completely neutral gray you need to mix an even amount of colors or use black pigment.

-So, why don’t paint companies make a completely neutral gray?
-Well, because it doesn’t look good.
-A completely neutral gray would not have an undertone and would therefore appear very flat and one-dimensional.
 That is not ideal for any paint color.
 To get a rich, dynamic color you have to have an undertone.
-If you really hate the blue or green undertone of a gray, then stick with the warmer grays we’ve recommended or look for a gray with a red undertone.
+If you hate the blue or green undertone of a gray, then stick with the warmer grays we’ve recommended, or look for a gray with a red undertone.

-Gray does not have to be a challenge if you approach it the right way.
-Make sure you’re looking at samples outside of a store.
-Store lighting is terrible and you may not be able to see and undertone while under fluorescent lighting.
 Get some samples and try them out at your home so you can see how the gray will react in your space or on the exterior of your home.
 We hope this helps!
 To see some of our favorite gray homes be sure to follow us on Instagram where we post weekly!

 Categories